Hoh River: Course

-The source of the Hoh River is meltwater from the Hoh Glacier on the northeast side of Mount Olympus.
-The river flows north then west, curving around the north side of the mountain.
-It collects headwater tributaries from other glaciers on Mount Olympus such as the Ice River, which flows from the Ice River Glacier, and Glacier Creek, which flows from Blue Glacier and White Glacier.
-Mount Tom Creek, a tributary which joins the Hoh farther downstream, flows from the White Glacier as well.
-Other headwater tributaries include Elkhorn Creek and Cream Lake Creek, both of which flow west from the Bailey Range of the Olympic Mountains.
-Ice River joins shortly below Cream Lake Creek.
-A few miles below that the Hoh River begins to flow more directly west.
-Glacier Creek joins from the south, from Mount Olympus.
-About a mile below Glacier Creek, at approximately Hoh river mile 48, the valley broadens and the river begins to take on braided characteristics.
+The source of the Hoh River is meltwater from Hoh Glacier on the northeast side of Mount Olympus.
+The river flows north then west, curving around the entire north side of the mountain.
+It collects headwater tributaries from other glaciers on Mount Olympus including Glacier Creek, which flows from Blue Glacier and White Glacier, and the Ice River, which flows from the nearby Ice River Glacier on Mount Mercury.
+Mount Tom Creek, a tributary which joins the Hoh farther downstream, has its source in a western arm of the White Glacier as well.
+Other headwater tributaries include Elkhorn Creek and Cream Lake Creek, both of which originate from the Bailey Range.
+About a mile below the Glacier Creek confluence, at approximately Hoh river mile 48, the valley broadens and the Hoh begins to take on the braided channel characteristic of a bottomland river.
 Falls Creek joins from the south, then Slate Creek and Hoh Creek from the north.

 Olympus Ranger Station, a National Park Service cabin, is located on the north side of the river at approximately river mile 45, near the junction of the Hoh River Trail and the Hoh Lake Trail.
-At river mile 42 the Happy Four backcountry camping area is located along the river trail.
+The Happy Four backcountry camping area is located along the river trail a few miles downstream.
 Below that the tributary Cougar Creek joins from the north, then Mount Tom Creek from the south.
 Jackson Creek joins from the south at approximately river mile 37 near the Hoh Rain Forest Visitor Center and campground.
 The Visitor Center is located at the end of Upper Hoh Road and the beginning of the Hoh River Trail.
 The Upper Hoh Road runs east from U.S. Highway 101, paralleling the Hoh River from Willoughby Creek Campground to the national park.
 In the region near the national park boundary the Hoh River occupies a U-shaped valley with a flat bottom about one mile across.
 Mountain slopes rise steeply on either side.